 Easy, just start small!
 Break the project into steps and set your targets for half or a quarter of whatever your ideal might be.
 Then apply for funds accordingly.

 You’ll be amazed at what can happen once you get started.
 People show up out of nowhere to help.
-Companies with PR money prove even more generous than anyone dared dream.
 Someone will have exactly what you need lying unused in their garage and they’ll be delighted to give it to you.

-Last year one of the groups generated so much momentum in the planning of their idea that they didn’t even need community funding at all!
+One Project Robin Hood group generated so much momentum in the planning of thei idea that they didn't even need community funding at all.